 The Dambulla cave temple is a really interesting site in Sri Lanka’s cultural triangle because the temple is built into a maze of caves in a large rock.
 It’s also over 2,000 years old!

 These ancient caves are dark and cool, and have many large buddha statues and paintings in them.
 Also, on the walk up to the caves you will see plenty of monkey families hanging out on the trails and in the trees.
 Be careful with your belongings, though, because they’ve been known to snatch food and shiny things straight out of visitors hands!
 We spent 30 minutes just sitting and watching them all play around us.

 Once in the caves, things are much more solemn.
 The Buddha statues and paintings are highly respected, and the caves are still an active monastery and place of worship today.
 Because of this, just like most other places in Sri Lanka covered knees and shoulders are required at Dambulla.

 We spent about an hour wandering through the caves, then returned to the base of the temple where we enjoyed a snack and the view of the largest Buddha statue in Sri Lanka.

 History, monkeys, amazing views… what’s not to love about this must see site in Sri Lanka’s cultural triangle?

 4. Stay in a Treehouse

-There are surprisingly a lot of treehouse options in the cultural triangle, and one for any budget.
-There were some super nice ones listed on Airbnb that were out of my price range, but luckily I stumbled upon the Inn on the Tree in Sigiriya.
-This “hotel” is amazing, and will make any trip to Sri Lanka’s cultural triangle go from awesome to unforgettable.
+We stayed at the Inn on the Tree in Sigiriya.
+This hotel is amazing, budget-friendly, and will make any trip to Sri Lanka’s cultural triangle go from awesome to unforgettable.

 If you want to relax and escape from the real world for a bit, booking a treehouse stay during your trip through Sri Lanka’s cultural triangle is a MUST.